alxrguz/ALProgressView/README.md

 ## License

-**ALRadioButtons** is under MIT license.
-See the [LICENSE](https://github.com/alxrguz/ALRadioButtons/blob/master/LICENSE) file for more info.
+**ALProgressRing** is under MIT license.
+See the [LICENSE](https://github.com/alxrguz/ALProgressRing/blob/main/LICENSE) file for more info.